yyberry/yyberry.github.io/aboutme.md

 Here's a bit more about me besides my working life!
 - Favorite TV Show: Running man (faithfully watching it every weekend for over seven years ❤️❤️❤️)
 - Favorite Animal: All of them!!
-But mainly dags and dophines 🐬
+But mainly dogs and dophines 🐬
 - Favorite Food: Sushi，sashimi, and Chinese hand-made noodles
 - Favorite Singers: Kim Chong Kook, and Faouzia Ouihya (can't say no to their charming voices)
 - Favority cocktail: Bee's Knees 🍸